juangamella/gnies/README.md

 pip install gnies
 ```

-## Running the algorithm with `gnies.fit`
+## Running the algorithm

 GnIES can be run through the function `gnies.fit`.
-We offer the two approaches for selection of variables in the outer procedure of the algorithm; they can be set with the parameter `approach`, or directly through the functions `gnies.fit_greedy` and `gnies.fit_rank` in the `[gnies.main](gnies/main.py)` module.
-With `approach='greedy'` the greedy approach is selected, which corresponds to the results from figures 1,2 and 3 in the paper; the approach consists in greedily adding variables to the intervention targets estimate.
-With `approach='rank'`, the faster ranking procedure is run, at a small cost in the accuracy of the estimates (see figure <TODO: figure> in the paper).

 ```python
 def fit(